 "The great thing about standards is there are so many to choose from."
 This statement was made at a recent conference on fiber optics, and it holds true for electrical-interface standards as well.
-As serial-data standards tend to evolve separately within particular industries, we thus have more standards than we should.
+Serial-data standards tend to evolve separately, within particular industries, thus we have more standards than we should.

 Perhaps the most successful serial-data standard for PC and telecom applications is the RS-232.
 Similarly, the RS-485 and RS-422 are among the most successful standards for industrial applications.
-These standards are not directly compatible.
-For control and instrumentation applications, however, it is often necessary to communicate between the standards.
-This article discusses the different standards (electrical physical-layer specifications), explains how to convert from one standard to another standard, and demonstrates how to combine different standards within the same application.
+These standards are not directly compatible, however for purposes of control and instrumentation it is often necessary to communicate between them.
+This article offers insight into the different standards (electrical physical-layer specifications), how to convert from one standard to another standard, and how to combine different standards within the same application.